There are 20 Elon Musk workplace rules to instantly level up any company. Both SpaceX and Tesla live by these rules.

 “The problem is that at a lot of big companies, process becomes a substitute for thinking.
 You’re encouraged to behave like a little gear in a complex machine.
 Frankly, it allows you to keep people who aren’t that smart, who aren’t that creative.”

-In one case, it was for getting a new utility power service for a project.
-I knew going through the same old process would net me the same output.
+In one case, I had to get a new utility power service for a project.
+I knew going through the same old process would net me the same output though.
+I’d have a drawn-out project schedule, with an impatient client breathing down my neck.

 This is one big reason why Elon encourages first principles thinking.
-Because you can’t approach every problem the same, or you’ll get the same lackluster results.
+Because you can’t approach every problem the same, or you’ll get the same poor results.

 #16 No asshole policy